zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 This microflow does not have a return value.

-#### Text and Files: Handle Response {#text-handle-response}
+#### Text and Files: Handle Response {#text-files-response}

 The following microflows handle the response processing.

 ##### Get Response Text {#chat-get-model-response-text}

 This microflow can be used to get the content from the latest assistant message over association `Response_Message`.
 Use this microflow to get the response text from the latest assistant response message.
 In many cases, this is the main value needed for further logic after the operation or is displayed to the end user.
+Note that the content can be directly extracted from the [Response's](#response) attribute `ResponseText`.

 ###### Input Parameters